Creators and Guests

 Lori Harrison is the Communications and Marketing Director for Waterkeeper Alliance.
 She oversees multi-faceted communications and marketing activities to advance the organization’s mission of protecting our right to clean water in communities around the world.
 With 25 years of experience in strategic water communications and mission-based work, Lori is an award-winning writer and content creator.
 Her expertise lies in translating complex concepts into relatable ideas, fostering engagement, and promoting sustainable practices and solutions.
 Her work not only aims to protect clean water, public health, and the environment but also focuses on "connecting the disconnect" between people and this essential resource.
 Before joining Waterkeeper Alliance, Lori had a background in corporate marketing for professional sports and held various communications and creative positions with a non-profit educational organization for global water professionals.
 Notable achievements include creating the WATER'S WORTH IT® grassroots awareness campaign and writing the award-winning children's book, “Why Water's Worth It,” designed to educate and inspire the next generation of water protectors.
 Lori lives in Virginia with her husband and their two children.

-Appears in
+Appears in 12 episodes

 Guest